AnonAlpha/github-pages-gallery/README.md

 You can learn more about the configuration file here: https://thumbsup.github.io/docs/3-configuration/usage/.
 Click on the commit changes button below the page.

+**Travis CI has a build limit of 50mins.
+So if you want to use Circle CI instead of Travius CI, Please go to circle-ci-readme.md  for more instructions**

 4. Create a new account at https://travis-ci.org.
 Grand all access permission to Github account while signing up.
 5. After signing in enable the repo by toggling the switch:
 ![travis](https://user-images.githubusercontent.com/8397274/47970260-33ec0200-e0a9-11e8-99e0-c94fe41034cf.gif)